The Essential Guide to Roth IRA Overcontribution: Preventing, Fixing, and Optimizing

 • There will be no penalties if the investor simply withdraws their excess contribution, in addition to any income it has earned in the interim, by the tax return due date.

 Those who have a Roth Individual Retirement Account (IRA) or are considering such an investment must be careful to not overcontribute to it.
 Such an event can happen, usually by accident.
-The problem is that it can trigger Internal Revenue Service (IRS) penalties and taxes.
+The problem is that penalties and taxes can be assessed by the Internal Revenue Service (IRS).

 The good news is that there are ways to avoid and fix an overcontribution; along with other actions one can take after maxing out their Roth IRA.
 With that said, here is the essential guide to Roth IRA overcontribution: preventing, fixing, and optimizing.